cozy/cozy-stack/docs/workers.md

 - `dir_id`: the directory identifier where the zip archive will be put
 - `filename`: the name of the zip archive.

+**Note:** it is possible to include only a page for a PDF file, by using an object with `id` and `page` instead of just the file identifier.

 ### Example

 ```json